 We do it when we create a whole imaginary life with our crush—where we will go on dates, how we will sit together in church, how he will kiss me hello, how she will react to my romantic gesture.
 We get possessive of our crush when we allow our hurt and jealousy to surpass our charity (love) toward him or her.
 Because if we didn’t think he and his affections were (or ought to be) ours, we wouldn’t be consumed by jealousy that, in reality, he’s interested in someone else.
-If we truly values her as a person rather than desire to have her as something that will meet our needs, we will honor, value, even celebrate her freedom, her free will as a person made in God’s image.
+If we truly value her as a person rather than desire her as something that will fill our loneliness, we will honor, value, even celebrate her freedom, her free will as a person made in God’s image.
 They’re a person, not an object; and as a person they are free to be interested in whomever they choose.

 Not that it is a sin to feel pangs of jealousy; we can’t help that.
-But to dwell on them, to let them govern our actions and seep into our hearts like tar in a bucket of robin egg blue paint: that is sin, a tragedy and a marring of love and its creative impulse in the world.
+But to dwell on them, to let them govern our actions and seep into our hearts like tar in a bucket of robin’s egg blue paint: that is sin, a tragedy and a marring of love and its creative impulse in the world.